 Patients who require testing (dependant on symptoms and risk factors) will be referred to a test site for a PCR test or to pick up a take-home rapid test.
 Most tests will be PCR.
 A friend, family member, etc. may pick up the take-home rapid test on the patient's behalf.
 Availability of rapid tests may be limited at times, depending on supply.
+Do not go to the emergency room for a COVID-19 test.

-COVID-19 vaccine
+COVID-19 vaccine and booster